yeast-io/yeast.js/README.md

 > [!TIP]
 >
-> The APIs below are not implemented yet for some reason.
+> The APIs below have not been implemented yet, because the original documents from the official website are not clear enough.
 >
 > The `UnimplementedMethodError` error will be thrown when you call them.